A submarine was salvaged from the Chicago River in 1915

 Two teenage girls say they spotted the demon after taking the picture at a pub.
 Sophie Killip and Kayleigh Lomas, both 19, had met up for a festive get-together, but they were horrified when the spectre appeared at one of the party tables in the photograph.

+In the photo a dark-haired child appears to have marks on her head and wearing old fashioned clothing, and sunken eyes.
 Sophie, a student, said: "The table was just one down from us and nobody was sat there so we took a photo of the decorations because they were really nice."

 "There was nothing there at the time but when we looked back at the photo we couldn’t believe it."

+"It was pretty scary and I felt creeped out."
 "It looked like a little girl staring directly back at us."

 "I didn’t believe in ghosts until I saw this photo."